alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_075_eng.md

 So this time I asked them to hem it "a bit long" with some consideration.
 Then apparently the store's hemming person also added some "consideration," because they're long!

 I mean, they're not ridiculously long, but you know how young people wear them long?
 Like that.
-But I've never worn them long like that, and since I have short legs, the way the jeans bunch up around my ankles feels really uncomfortable.
+But I've never worn them long like that, and since I have short legs, the way the jeans bunch up around my ancles feels really uncomfortable.

 Ah, the sadness of middle age (tears).
 The sadness of being a 45-year-old Japanese man (sobbing).

 I'm wearing those jeans as I write this manuscript.
 Now then.

 Let me write a bit more about old stories.

 This is about late summer 1990, while production of *Space Prince Tenjou-hen* (宇宙皇子　天上編) was continuing.

-Next to Toei Animation's (東映動画) Oizumi Studio was a shopping center called "Oz," and on its 4th floor next to a bookstore was a small cafe-like establishment.
+Next to Toei Animation's (東映動画) Oizumi Studio was a shopping centre called "Oz," and on its 4th floor next to a bookstore was a small cafe-like establishment.
 It's gone now, but back then it was often used by Toei Animation staff.
 I too ate there once or twice a week.

 One day, when I went to that shop for lunch during break time, Director Imazawa (今沢), who directed *Space Prince Tenjou-hen*, was having his meal there.
 After greeting him, I sat at a table some distance away, and after ordering, I was reading a paperback I'd brought along.
 Then Director Imazawa came over to sit next to me after finishing his meal.